PrasanthKT/DNA_Sequence_Analyser/README.md

 6. output_file - Name of the Output file for the script to write.
 ```
 ## Example Run:
-Run the intial script with very small gene and genome of Prochlorococcus.
+Due to limited computational power of my local computer, I have used a very small gene and the reference genome of Prochlorococcus.
+Assumed that the target gene will be editied using CRISPR - Cas9, the arguments as follows:  PAM Sequence is NGG, PAM Location is 3prime and the protospacer length is 20bp.
+The output will be written to a file called Output.txt

 ```
 python main.py gene.fasta NGG 3prime 20 ref_genome.fasta Output.txt
 ```

-## Output:
+## Output
+The output of the script consists of all the protospacers for the target gene, the PAM sequence of the protospacer, the matching sequence in the genome, and the off-target count.
 ```
   Protospacer         PAM Sequence    Matching Sequence       Off-Target Count GTTCCCGTTACAATCCTTAC    AGG        GTTCCCGTTACAATCCTTACAGG 	      1 ACAATCCTTACAGGATTCTT    AGG        ACAATCCTTACAGGATTCTTAGG 	      1 CTTACAGGATTCTTAGGTTC    AGG        CTTACAGGATTCTTAGGTTCAGG 	      1 AGAATTTTAAGCGAAGAACA    TGG        AGAATTTTAAGCGAAGAACATGG 	      1 GCCGTTATTGAGAACGAATA    TGG        GCCGTTATTGAGAACGAATATGG 	      1 GAGAACGAATATGGAGAAGT    TGG        GAGAACGAATATGGAGAAGTTGG 	      1
 ```
+## Future Versions
+The first version of this tool is still in development.
+Future versions could include:

+1. Allowing input for the number of mismatches for off-targets.
+2. Specifying positions where mismatches are allowed.
+3. Identifying whether targets are present in intronic or exonic regions if a GTF/GFF file of the organism is provided.
+4. A clear user interface can be developed in future versions, allowing users to simply upload their gene FASTA file and the reference genome file and the GTT/GTF file to find the protospacers and their regions.

+## Open Tool
+This is open-source, and contributions are welcome.

-## Result
+## Contact
-The output of the script consists of all the protospacers for the target gene the PAM sequence of the protospacer, the Matching Sequence in the Genome Off Target Count.

-## Next Versions will have these features [The  first version of the script gives the matching sequnence, we see the same sequence beacuse it identifies the same sequence in the genome and off target count is 1.
-So The next version of the code can be developed in such a way that we can input the number of mismatches we can allow for the off-targets and also to specify at which positions the mismatches are allowed and the future versions where it can identify whether the targets are presrnt in the intronic regions/ exonic regions if we can provide a the GTF/GFF file of the organism].

-## If someone want to devlop this Further can develop this.

-## Need Assitance/ Feedback Reach out to me at:
+In case of any problems, bugs, or feedback, please contact: prasanthkumar.t.22@gmail.com